 - Set it aside to completely cool before assembling the dessert.

 - While the crust is baking begin to prepare the lemon layer.

 - In a medium mixing bowl, cream together the butter and sugar substitute with an electric mixer until light and fluffy.

-- Then add the lemon juice and continue to beat on low speed until incorporated.
+- Then add the lemon juice and continue to beat at low speed until incorporated.
 At this point, you are going to think that I have to lead you astray.
 The mixture will look lumpy and broken, but keep going.